mandaakuba/100Hires-Project/README.md

 ## Repository Structure

 /research
-  ├── /youtube-transcripts/      # Raw extracted transcripts in Markdown ├── /linkedin-posts/           # Placeholder for secondary channel scraping ├── /other/                    # Supporting documentation and API logs └── sources.md                 # Curated list of all experts and source links script.py                        # The automated API extraction script
+  ├── /youtube-transcripts/
+  ├── /linkedin-posts/
+  ├── /other/
+  └── sources.md
+script.py

 ## Next Steps
 The raw intelligence has been gathered.
 The next phase is synthesis.
 I will parse these transcripts to extract the specific prompt architectures, schema deployment rules, and off-site citation tactics required to build a finalized, deployable SOP as you mentioned on your email massage before.